daiquocnguyen/CapsE/README.md

         @InProceedings{Nguyen2019CapsE,
-          author={Dai Quoc Nguyen and Thanh Vu and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title={{A Capsule Network-based Embedding Model for Knowledge Graph Completion and Search Personalization}}, booktitle={Proceedings of the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year={2019},
+          author={Dai Quoc Nguyen and Thanh Vu and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title={A Capsule Network-based Embedding Model for Knowledge Graph Completion and Search Personalization}, booktitle={Proceedings of the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year={2019},
           pages={2180--2189}